box/developer.box.com/content/guides/embed/ui-elements/explorer-metadata-v2.md

 To migrate from `v1` to v2 in projects using CDN imports:

-1. Ensure that CDN link includes package version with at least version `24.0.0`.
+1. Ensure that CDN link includes package version with version `24.0.0` or higher.
 2. Add the `features` flag to enable the enhanced metadata view.

 ```js